edalzell/statamic-charge/README.md

 #### Updating Payment Source ####

 You can have your users update their own payment information.
-Use the `charge:update_payment_form` tag and pass in the Stripe `custormer_id` as a parameter.
+Use the `charge:update_customer_form` tag and pass in the Stripe `custormer_id` as a parameter.

 Like the charge, this form requires the `charge:js` tag to be on the page so that the Stripe token can be generated.
 If you want to redirect after success, pass a `redirect` url.